igrishaev/pg/doc/020-client.md

 | SASL           | `scram-sha-256` | 3-steps pipeline with complex algorith; set as default since v15              |

 The SASL method includes two algorithms: SCRAM-SHA-256 and SCRAM-SHA-256-PLUS.
-It's up toe the client which one to use.
+It's up to the client which one to use.
 At the moment, only SCRAM-SHA-256 is implemented.

 ## Cloning a connection